neal-o-r/neal-o-r.github.io/_posts/2018-3-25-optimal-binning.md

 change points.
 So as it happens there's quite a bit of literature on the topic.

-From the astrophysical domain there are two particularly interesting papers that I've come across, one by the JD Scargle, of periodogram fame, and one by DW Hogg.
+From the astrophysical domain there are two particularly interesting papers that I've come across, one by the [Scargle](https://arxiv.org/abs/1207.5578), of periodogram fame, and one by [Hogg](https://arxiv.org/abs/0807.4820).
 Scargle's paper is really fascinating, coming at the problem from a Bayesian perspective, and uses a dynamic programming algorithm to build up an optimal set of bins for a given data set.
-The paper itself is excellent, even coming with a Matlab implementation of the algorithm.
+The paper itself is really clear, and even comes with a Matlab implementation of the algorithm.
 Jake Vanderplas has an accessible write-up on his [blog](https://jakevdp.github.io/blog/2012/09/12/dynamic-programming-in-python/).
 One of the downsides of Scargle's algorithm is the complexity, scaling as $\mathcal{O}(N^2)$ in the number of